-Display (Upper Line) Description ■ RIGHT TURN > Indicates that the right turn indicator system is active.
+Display (Upper Line) Description < LEFT TURN ■ Indicates that the left turn indicator system is active.
+This message appears when the left turn arrow on the CDM is pressed when the windrower is in engine-forward mode.
+10) ■ RIGHT TURN > Indicates that the right turn indicator system is active.
 This message appears when the right turn arrow on the CDM is pressed when the windrower is in engine-forward mode.
 11) ■ HAZARD ■ Indicates that the hazard light system is active HEADER REVERSE Indicates that the header drive is running in reverse HEADER ENGAGED Indicates that the header drive is engaged ROAD GEAR This message appears when HIGH RANGE is selected on the console switch